 There is also a Pompidou Centre in the north-eastern French town of Metz, designed by Japanese architect Shigeru Ban, which opened in 2010.

-The judging panel will include Roger Diener of Basel-based Diener & Diener Architects, French architect Patrick Berger, Chilean architect Sofia von Ellrichshausen, and Pompidou Centre chair Steven Guttman.
+The judging panel included Roger Diener of Basel-based Diener & Diener Architects, French architect Patrick Berger, Chilean architect Sofia von Ellrichshausen, and Pompidou Centre chair Steven Guttman.

 Construction is expected to begin in the autumn of 2019 and will be phased over several stages until the official opening in late 2022.
 This will enable Kanal – Centre Pompidou to organise temporary cultural activities throughout the duration of the work.